InternetOfHealthcare/serverless-workshop/w04-dynamodb/README.md

 ### 4. Let's run the code to add new records and read the existing ones

-* serverless invoke -f dynamodb -l
+* serverless invoke -f dynamo -l

 ![image](images/03.png)